What makes my teeth clean and my breath fresh?

 - 1 tablespoon vodka

 Makes 8 ounces.
-Recipe adapted from Natural Beauty at Home by Janice Cox.
+Recipe adapted from Natural Beauty at Home.

 Place all ingredients in a blender and blend on high for about 2 minutes (or until everything is mixed well).
 Pour through a strainer to remove any residual herbs.
 Pour into a clean jar and close tightly with lid.
 Rinse mouth with 1 tablespoon of mixture.